kiwi0fruit/ultimate-question/README.md

 Greetings,

-   I seek advice or any other help available regarding creating a specific mathematical model.
+   I seek advice or any other help available regarding (_mostly interested in the question in **Update 2**_) creating a specific mathematical model.
 It’s origin is at the intersection of the following areas:

 * fundamental physics (a bit),
 * the theory of evolution (a lot),